Sandwich Maker Wattage Guide: 750W vs 1000W Explained

 Does Higher Wattage Cook Sandwiches Faster?

-Yes, higher sandwich maker wattage means a faster preheat.
+Yes, higher wattage means a faster preheat.
 A 700W model takes about 5 to 6 minutes to get hot.
-A 750W to 800W model is ready in roughly 3 to 4 minutes.
+A 750W to 800W model is ready in about 3 to 4 minutes.
 A 1000W model can preheat in about 2 to 3 minutes.
 The jump from 700W to 800W is the one you actually feel.

 Here is the part most buying guides skip.
 After 800W, the gains get small.
-On a standard 2-slice maker the bread and plate size become the limit, not the power.
+On a standard 2-slice maker, the bread and plate size are the limit, not the power.
 So a 1000W unit saves you maybe a minute over a good 800W one.
 That is it.

 | Wattage | Typical Preheat | Best Use | Real-World Verdict |